0ashutosh/Smart-Competency-Diagnostic-and-Candidate-Profile-Score-Calculator/README.md

 ## 📜 License

-This project is licensed under the **MIT License** – feel free to use and improve it.
+This project is licensed under the "--------------" – feel free to use and improve it.

 ---